Among the parts that every car can’t run without, brakes are probably the most important.

 Most Hart brake rotors are made of stainless steel, and the pads are made of ceramic.
 In contrast, PowerStop offers stainless steel rotors with rubberized shims that prevent noise.
 The pads are also made of ceramic but with a carbon-fiber infusion.

 Both brands offer slotted and cross-drilled rotors.
-The difference is that Hart brakes design is a bit more effective, so they end up being a lot more responsive.
+The difference is that the hart brake design is a bit more effective, so they end up being a lot more responsive.
 But overall, they perform similarly well with this design.

 You will find that Hart and PowerStop brakes are compatible with tons of models and brands.
 The difference, however, is that PowerStop makes way fewer brakes, so the range of compatibility is a lot lower.